Updated: Feb 24

 Unreal Return to Na Pali

-I find the assault rifle feels boring and misplaced next to the more imaginative weapons.
+I find the assault rifle feels boring and misplaced next to the more exotic weapons.
+Video by arvutihull

 However, what would prove to be more significant than Unreal ‘98’s campaign was its Multiplayer mode.
 The campaign could be played in Co-Op mode, but what many players found most interesting were its competitive Deathmatch, Team Deathmatch, King of the Hill and the aptly named Darkmatch.
 Unfortunately, the game’s net code was not up to the demands of the 56K modems of the time, and thus required significant patching.